Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 When training using a ``strategy`` that splits data from each batch across GPUs, sometimes you might need to aggregate them on the main GPU for processing (dp, or ddp2).

-In this case, implement the :meth:`~pytorch_lightning.core.lightning.LightningModule.training_step_end`.
+In this case, implement the :meth:`~pytorch_lightning.core.lightning.LightningModule.training_step_end` method which will have outputs from all the devices and you can accumulate to get the effective results.

 .. code-block:: python